Tom Maschler: Career

 Maschler started his publishing career in 1955, as a production assistant at André Deutsch, followed by a stint at MacGibbon & Kee between 1956 and 1958.
 It was here that he published his first anthology of essays, Declaration, in 1957.
 The collection had essays from leading writers of the time.
 Earning a reprimand for some of his promotional interviews, he subsequently went on to join Allen Lane's Penguin Books as an assistant fiction editor.

 He went on to head Jonathan Cape, after the death of its founder.
 One of Maschler's first assignments at Cape was to work with Mary Hemingway on papers that her husband Ernest Hemingway had left behind.
 These would be published as A Moveable Feast (1964).

 As head of Jonathan Cape, Maschler was heavily involved in the creation of the Chatto, Virago, Bodley Head and Cape Group (CVBC), which later dissolved.
 He discovered and published many writers, including Gabriel García Márquez, Ian McEwan and Bruce Chatwin.
 One of Maschler's earliest coups was purchasing Joseph Heller's Catch-22 for £250.
 Maschler published two books, In His Own Write (1964) and A Spaniard in the Works (1965), based on John Lennon's doodles.
 He also published Salman Rushdie's Midnight's Children (1981).

 Maschler was one of the key figures responsible for creating the Booker Prize in 1969.
 The award was envisioned as a British Commonwealth version of the French Prix Goncourt.
-Having seen the success of the French award, and the related sales uplift, Mascher approached Jock Campbell from the sugar trading firm Booker–McConnell to set up an equivalent for British books.
+Having seen the success of the French award, and the related sales uplift, Mascher approached Jock Campbell and Charles Tyrrell from the sugar trading firm Booker–McConnell to set up an equivalent for British books.
 P. H. Newby was the first winner of the prize for Something to Answer For, in 1969.
 The prize was sponsored by the Booker–McConnell group from 1969 to 2001, the Man Group from 2002 to 2019, and subsequently by the charitable foundation Crankstart.

 In 1991, he stepped down from his position as the chairman of Jonathan Cape, when the company was sold to Si Newhouse's Random House Publishing.
 The company had been losing money for a few years prior, necessitating the deal.
 He was diagnosed with manic depression shortly after the deal went through.

 His autobiography, Publisher, was published by Picador in 2005.